 Storing

-Store any leftovers in an airtight container in the refrigerator.
-We find they keep well for about 5 days.
+Store leftovers in an airtight container in the refrigerator.
+I find it keeps well for about 5 days.
 Simply reheat in the microwave when ready to enjoy.
+Be aware the chili will thicken even more as it sits, as the quinoa soaks up more liquid.

-For more inspiration, also browse all quinoa recipes or chili recipes.
+For more inspiration, also browse all vegan soup recipes or black bean recipes.

 Ingredients